 Finalist in Ecosystem Conservation Category

 The Katerva Awards are the pinnacle of global sustainability recognition.
-Through them, the best ideas on the planet are identified, refined and accelerated toward impact at a global level.
+They identify, refine and accelerate the best ideas on the planet toward impact at a global level.

 “If the Nobel Society had an award for sustainability, it would resemble the Katerva Awards, a new international prize for the most promising ideas and efforts to advance the planet toward sustainability.”